hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

   :depth: 1
   :local:

-Given your Postgres database, Hasura GraphQL engine can automatically generate a GraphQL schema and process GraphQL queries, subscriptions and mutations.
+Given a Postgres database, Hasura GraphQL engine can automatically generate a GraphQL schema and process GraphQL queries, subscriptions and mutations.
 Here’s what Hasura GraphQL engine does under the hood.

 Schema generation